 Neurodiversity recruitment: How neuro-inclusive are your hiring practices?

-Neurodiversity is high on most employers’ radars, but implementing neurodiverse practices isn’t just limited to current employees.
+Neurodiversity is high on most employers’ radars, but implementing practices to support those who are neuro-different isn’t just limited to current employees.
 To be fully neuro-inclusive, organisations must consider their recruitment practices to ensure they’re not missing out on highly talented individuals.
 So, neurodiversity recruitment is also high on the organisation’s list of priorities.

 Here are some simple ways your recruitment team can transform your neurodiversity hiring efforts.

 Job adverts can be lengthy, laborious and difficult to read (you only need to look on the Jobs page on LinkedIn to see that), which can be off-putting for any prospective candidates.
 Before posting a new job advert, ask yourself:

 - Are key details like working hours, essential skills and salary easy to read and understand?

 - Is the advert clearly presented and free of complex designs?

 - Are the listed essential skills all essential?